orivej/ht-session/README.md

-The nature of signed cookies is such that the server can verify that the cookie was indeed placed by the server, but can not ascertain from the cookie itself whether it was the latest placed one or not.
+The nature of signed cookies is such that the server can verify that the cookie was indeed placed by the server, but can not ascertain from the cookie itself whether it was placed the latest or not.

 There is a built-in mechanism of expiration (with expiration date encoded in the cookie), but until the cookie is expired, it is valid.

 This limits the scope of data which is safe to store in a signed cookie to:

-- data which affects no one but the user with the cookie
+- data which affects no one but the client with the cookie
 - data which can forever be associated with the client

 The latter includes a client ID in your database, unless you need to